KoroNiko/datathlon-GPT/notes.md

   - If the AI-generated images have a designated style, then we can already answer the question with a simple query (not interesting)
 - The general question of how do AI-generated artworks fit in the movements, etc.
 - Another idea is to make the pitch interactive and ask the interviewers questions
+- How did artists influence one another?
+- Use the data (artworks) as input to a model to generate music
+- Visual art analysis (colors, shapes, textures)

+Features to implement

+- Color extraction
+- Assign a date to each artwork (based on the artist birthdate + ~25 years)
+- Face detection (Artist portraits)
+- Edge detection
+- Place to each artwork
+- Movement to each artwork
+- Combine some of the above with the timeline
+- Add some important events in the timeline